BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_Playing_with_Bitcoin.md

 ### Summary: Getting Started

 Before you start playing with bitcoin, you should make sure that the bitcoind is running and that all the blocks have been downloaded.
-You might get additional help from the 'bitcoin-cli help' command or from files in the ~/.bitcoin directory.
+You might get additional help from the `bitcoin-cli help` command or from files in the ~/.bitcoin directory.

 ## Part One: Setting Up Your Wallet